Pinnacle Sports: Exit from US market

 On January 11, 2007, in what was considered a controversial move, Pinnacle voluntarily announced that it would no longer accept wagers from customers based in the United States in accordance with the Unlawful Internet Gambling Enforcement Act of 2006, which was passed on September 30, 2006.
-The law, which was a last minute addition to Security and Accountability For Every Port Act, stipulates that “participants in designated payment systems to establish policies and procedures reasonably designed to identify and block or otherwise prevent or prohibit transactions in connection with unlawful Internet gambling.”
+The law, which was a last minute addition to Security and Accountability For Every Port Act, stipulates that "participants in designated payment systems to establish policies and procedures reasonably designed to identify and block or otherwise prevent or prohibit transactions in connection with unlawful Internet gambling."
 At the time, Pinnacle Sports posted the following message to their U.S. based customers:

 After careful consideration, Pinnacle Sports has chosen to voluntarily exit the U.S. market.
 Accordingly, wagers will no longer be accepted from clients within the U.S. as of Thursday, January 11, 2007.

-At the time of the announcement, nearly 60-65% of Pinnacle’s customers were based in the United States.
+At the time of the announcement, nearly 60-65% of Pinnacle's customers were based in the United States.
 Passage of the legislation led Pinnacle to have problems with transactions involving US banks.
 Shortly after the decision, an executive at Pinnacle was quoted as saying: "When the U.S. focuses on something and says 'Enough,' and when they go to war, no individual company can possibly win in a fight of this nature."
 The executive also reportedly said that "since the Internet Gambling Bill went into effect, we have lost the ability to do business with many quality banks."'

 After the decision, Pinnacle teamed up with World Sports Exchange (WSEX) to offer their US based customers an alternative to their website.
-At customer’s requests, Pinnacle willingly transferred all money left in US based accounts to new accounts at WSEX.
+At customer's requests, Pinnacle willingly transferred all money left in US based accounts to new accounts at WSEX.

 On December 19, 2008, Pinnacle ceased offering odds on North American horse racing.
 Although no official reason was given, it is believed this decision was made due to ongoing pressure from the U.S. government, as well as a general decline in interest from their non US based customers.

-In Popular Culture

-In an episode of The Sopranos, Tony is informed by a hospital neighbor (a shot rapper) that the neighbor got down a $50,000 bet on a boxing match they were watching at favorable odds from "Pinnacle, man...Pinnacle!"